jhardy3/Timeline/README.md

 ### ImageController

-Create an ```ImageController``` that will manage and serve images to the rest of the application.
-The ```ImageController``` will also handle uploading and downloading photos, and add an extension on UIImage that allows converting the image to and from Base 64 encoded strings.
-As you write each function, consider how you would approach writing the implementation, consider writing comments on the steps you would take to compare to later instructions.

-1. Create a ```ImageController.swift``` file and define a new ```ImageController``` class inside.
-2. Define a static function ```uploadImage``` that takes an image and completion closure with an identifier ```String``` parameter.
-    * note: We use an identifier for the image instead of a URL because we are uploading to Firebase.
-If we were uploading to Amazon S3 or other cloud service, we would probably return a URL instead of identifier.
-3. Implement a mock response by calling the completion closure with ```-K1l4125TYvKMc7rcp5e``` as the identifier.
-4. Define a static function ```imageForIdentifier``` that takes an identifier (String) and completion closure with an optional UIImage parameter.
 5. Implement a mock response by returning a UIImage named "MockPhoto"
 6. Add a sample photo to the ```Assets.xcassets``` folder named ```MockPhoto``` for you to use as staged data.